bielt1/portfolio-page/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.4.

+## Use of Template

+An Angular template was obtained from themeforest.net, which was adapted and supplemented.

+## Use of ChatGPT

+ChatGPT was used as support for certain code sections - these parts are commented in most cases.

+## Blog Section

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.